rahulramakrishnanprema/Deep-agent-automation/design-documents/BC-design.md

 Here is the optimized prompt:

 You are a professional senior technical architect tasked with creating a comprehensive software design document.
-Your goal is to synthesize the provided JIRA issues into a single, unified, and professional-grade technical design.
+Your goal is to synthesize information from multiple JIRA issues into a single, coherent, and actionable technical blueprint.

-## Input Data
+### **Input Data**
-You will be provided with a list of JIRA issues in the following format:
+You will be provided with a list of JIRA issues.
+The data for each issue will include its Key, Summary, Description, Acceptance Criteria, Subtasks, Status, Priority, and other relevant metadata.
+The input will be formatted as follows:
 ```
 {{issues_details}}
 ```
-This list contains all available information, including: Key, Summary, Description, Acceptance Criteria, Subtasks, Status, Priority, and any other relevant fields.

-## Your Core Task
+### **Core Instructions**
-Analyze the entire set of JIRA issues holistically to:
+1.  **Holistic Analysis**: Analyze the entire set of issues as a unified project.
+Do not treat them as isolated tickets.
-1.  **Identify Themes:** Group related issues to form coherent sections of the design.
-2.  **Discover Dependencies:** Note which issues must be implemented before others.
-3.  **Resolve Conflicts:** Identify any contradictory requirements and propose a reconciled approach.
-4.  **Find Gaps:** Highlight any missing requirements or areas that lack sufficient detail from the provided issues.
-5.  **Map to Design:** Explicitly connect each part of your design proposal back to one or more source JIRA issues.
-Do not omit any issue; reference them by their key (e.g., `AEP-1`) where relevant.
+2.  **Theme Identification**: Identify and group related issues into core themes (e.g., "Data Management," "User Authentication," "Reporting Module").
+3.  **Dependency & Gap Analysis**: Explicitly map dependencies between issues.
+Identify any conflicts, missing requirements, or potential gaps in the provided scope.
+Call these out clearly.
+4.  **Grounding in JIRA**: Base every part of your design on the provided JIRA issues.
+For each major design decision, rationale, or component, reference the specific JIRA issue key(s) that informed it (e.g., `[AEP-1]`, `[AEP-5]`). **Do not hallucinate features or requirements not present in the issues.**
+5.  **Comprehensive Output**: Ensure the final design document is detailed, professional, and ready for a development team to use as a reference for implementation.

-## Design Document Structure & Content Requirements
+### **Required Design Document Structure**
-Generate a detailed design document in Markdown, strictly adhering to the following structure.
-For each section, provide detailed explanations, rationale tied directly to the JIRA issues, pros and cons of chosen approaches, examples, and visuals where appropriate.
+Generate the design document in Markdown format, strictly following the structure below.
+For each section, include detailed explanations, examples, pros/cons, and visuals where applicable.

 **1. Project Overview**
-*   Provide a high-level summary of the project, its purpose, and its scope.
+*   Provide a high-level summary of the project, its purpose, and its value.
-*   Synthesize the summaries and descriptions of the highest-priority or most encompassing JIRA issues to form this overview.
+*   Synthesize the overall goal from the collective JIRA issues.

 **2. Goals and Non-Goals**
-*   **Goals:** List the explicit and implicit objectives derived from the acceptance criteria and descriptions of the issues.
+*   **Goals**: List the explicit objectives this project aims to achieve, directly derived from the issue summaries and acceptance criteria.
-*   **Non-Goals:** Clearly state what is out of scope for this project, based on the boundaries set by the issues or missing requirements.
+*   **Non-Goals**: Clearly state what is out of scope for this project, based on the analysis of what the JIRA issues do *not* cover.

 **3. System Architecture**
-*   Describe the high-level architectural pattern (e.g., Microservices, Monolith, Event-Driven).
+*   Describe the high-level architectural pattern (e.g., Microservices, Monolith, Serverless).
-*   **Include a visual diagram:** Create a Mermaid.js code block depicting the major components and their interactions.
-The diagram must be based on components and flows described in the issues.
+*   Include a **Mermaid.js diagram** illustrating the major components and their interactions.
-*   Justify the chosen architecture by linking it to requirements and priorities from the JIRA issues.
+*   Justify the chosen architecture by referencing relevant issues (e.g., scalability requirements from `[AEP-10]`, integration needs from `[AEP-3]`).

 **4. Component Descriptions**
-*   Break down the system into its logical or physical components.
+*   Detail each logical component or service identified from the issues.
-*   For each component, describe its responsibility, its interaction with other components, and the specific JIRA issues it addresses.
+*   For each component, describe its responsibility, its interactions with other components, and the JIRA issues it fulfills.

 **5. Data Models**
-*   Outline all relevant data structures, database schemas, and data artifacts.
+*   Outline all necessary data structures, database schemas, and data artifacts.
-*   **Use tables** to describe entities, their attributes, and types.
+*   Use **tables** to describe entities, their attributes, and types.
-*   **Include a visual diagram:** Create a Mermaid.js ERD or class diagram to illustrate relationships between major data entities, based on issues involving data or schemas.
+*   Include a **Mermaid.js ER diagram** if multiple entities are involved.
+*   Explicitly link models to issues that define them (e.g., "The `UserProfile` entity is defined by the requirements in `[AEP-15]`").

 **6. API Interfaces**
-*   Detail all internal and external APIs.
-For each API endpoint, specify:
-    *   **Endpoint:** URL and HTTP Method (e.g., `POST /api/v1/users`)
-    *   **Purpose:** The user story or task it fulfills (reference JIRA key).
-    *   **Request/Response Schema:** Example payloads in JSON format.
-    *   **Error Codes:** Possible error responses.
-*   Base this entirely on issues tagged with integration, API, or backend tasks.
+*   Define API endpoints, methods, request/response structures, and error codes.
+*   Use **code snippets** (e.g., in Python or JavaScript) or **tables** for clear examples.
+*   Reference issues that specify API contracts or integrations.

 **7. User Interface Design**
-*   Describe the UI flow, key screens, and user interactions.
+*   Describe the UI flow and key screens.
+Use **mockup descriptions** or **tables** to outline page elements and their functionality.
-*   **Include wireframe descriptions or pseudo-code** for major components.
-*   Ground this section in issues related to frontend, UX, or user stories.
+*   Link UI components to their corresponding issues and acceptance criteria.

 **8. Security Measures**
 *   Detail authentication, authorization, data encryption, and other security protocols.
-*   Explicitly list security-related requirements from JIRA acceptance criteria and describe how they are met.
+*   Reference any issues specifically tagged with security priority or containing security-related AC.

 **9. Performance and Scaling**
 *   Define performance targets (latency, throughput) and scaling strategies (horizontal/vertical).
-*   Link these targets to any non-functional requirements mentioned in the JIRA issues.
+*   Base this on priorities and descriptions within the issues (e.g., "As `[AEP-7]` is marked as Critical, the system must...").

 **10. Testing Strategy**
 *   Outline the testing approach (Unit, Integration, E2E).
-*   Map testing requirements directly to the Acceptance Criteria of the provided issues.
-For each major AC, state how it will be tested.
+Map acceptance criteria from the issues to specific test cases.
+*   **Example**: "The acceptance criteria for `[AEP-2]` will be validated by the following integration test suite: ..."

 **11. Implementation Strategy**
-*   Propose a phased rollout or implementation plan, grouping related JIRA issues into logical phases or sprints.
-*   Consider issue priorities and dependencies when structuring the plan.
-*   Provide actionable notes for developers.
+*   Provide a suggested order of implementation, potentially grouped by theme or component.
+*   Reference issue statuses (e.g., "Begin with `[AEP-1]` which is `In Progress`") and priorities to suggest a phased approach.

 **12. Risks and Mitigations**
-*   Identify potential technical risks, bottlenecks, or ambiguities found in the issue set.
+*   Identify technical risks, challenges, and unknowns based on your analysis of the issues.
-*   For each risk, propose a concrete mitigation strategy.
+*   Propose concrete mitigation strategies for each identified risk.

 **13. Dependencies**
-*   List all internal and external dependencies (e.g., other teams, third-party services, infrastructure).
+*   List all internal and external dependencies (e.g., other teams, third-party services, specific technologies).
-*   Derive these dependencies from the subtasks and descriptions within the JIRA issues.
+*   Derive these directly from the issue descriptions and subtasks.

 **14. Success Metrics**
-*   Define measurable KPIs and metrics to gauge the project's success post-launch.
+*   Define measurable KPIs and metrics for a successful launch.
-*   Base these metrics on the completion criteria outlined in the JIRA issues.
+*   Extract these from acceptance criteria and issue descriptions (e.g., "As per `[AEP-9]`, success requires a 99.9% uptime.").

 **15. Conclusion**
-*   Provide a brief summary of the design and reaffirm that it addresses all requirements presented in the input JIRA issues.

-## Output Format Rules
+*   Summarize the design, reaffirm its alignment with the JIRA requirements, and state the next steps.

+### **Output Format Rules**
 *   The entire output must be in valid Markdown.
-*   Use headers, sub-headers, bullet points, numbered lists, and tables for clarity.
+*   Use headers, sub-headers, bullet points, numbered lists, tables, and code blocks for clarity.
-*   All Mermaid diagrams must be enclosed within a ```mermaid code block.
-*   All code and JSON examples must be enclosed within a ``` code block with the appropriate language specifier (e.g., ```json).
+*   All diagrams must be written in Mermaid.js syntax within a Markdown code block (e.g., ```` ```mermaid````).
-*   Be detailed yet concise.
-The document should be thorough enough to guide a development team without being overly verbose.
-*   **Absolutely critical:** Base every part of your design on the provided JIRA issues.
-Do not hallucinate features or requirements that cannot be clearly traced back to the input.
-If information is missing, state that clearly and propose assumptions.
-*   The final document should be ready for immediate use by developers and stakeholders.
+*   The document should be comprehensive but concise.
+Avoid unnecessary fluff.
+*   The author is `BC` and the document date is `2025-09-26 21:28:00`.